ProjetPP/Deployment/README.md

 under the following conditions:

-* Everything is run as an unprivileged user (ie. you need root access only to set up the web server)
+* Everything is run as an unprivileged user (ie. you need root access only to set up the web server and install basic dependencies)
 * Everything is installed directly in `~/`.
-* Basic tools are installed (python3, git, …)
+* Basic tools are installed (if they are not, `aptitude install python3 git npm python3-pip curl wget php5-cli php5-curl unzip openjdk-7-jre-headless` should be enough)

+Note: `python3-requests` is broken in Debian testing at the moment I am writing these lines.
+If you see this error:
+`ImportError: cannot import name 'IncompleteRead'`, upgrade to the `unstable` version of `python-requests`.

 ## Install dependencies